MileHacker Logo

 • Cable Cars/Funiculars: Not within Kota Damansara; the nearest is at Genting Highlands.

-• Accessibility Services: Infrastructure for mobility challenges shows improvement in newer developments like plazas and MRT stations.
+• Accessibility Services: Amenities for mobility-impaired individuals shows improvement in newer developments like plazas and MRT stations.

 • MRT Accessibility: Kota Damansara MRT station offers good accessibility with lifts, ramps, and wide gates.

-• Grab Cars: Accommodate passengers with specific mobility needs if specified during booking, though availability is not consistent.
+• Grab Cars: Accommodate passengers with specific mobility needs if specified while you are booking, though availability is not consistent.

 • Challenges: Older areas, traditional markets, and some mass transit options still present challenges.

-• Evolution: Awareness and infrastructure for disabled travelers are evolving.
+• Evolution: Awareness and infrastructure for disabled tourists are evolving.

 Smart Local Travel